-Small-scale water supply networks were built in Medieval Europe to serve monastic communities, such as the 12th century system to bring spring water to Canterbury cathedral (Magnusson 2001), and whose most visible surviving structures are cisterns and public fountains and conduit heads.
-The Cistercian monks at Maulbronn monastery, Germany, built an extensive water system during the 13th century.
-Some of these were adapted into municipal networks after the Protestant Reformation.
-From public fountains human water carriers distributed water to consumers, while night-soil men collected excrement and disposed of it or sold it for manure.
+Small-scale water supply networks were built in to serve monastic communities such as the 12th century system to bring spring water to Canterbury cathedral and whose most visible surviving structures are cisterns and public fountains and conduit heads.
+The Cistercian monks at Maulbronn monastery built an extensive water system during the 13th century, some of which were adapted into municipal networks after the Protestant Reformation.
+From public fountains, human water carriers distributed drinking water to consumers, while night-soil men collected excrement and disposed of it or sold it for manure.

 A more extensive system was built in Istanbul between 1453 and 1755.
-The Ottoman Halkah urban supply network incorporated sixteen independent supply lines connecting dams and springs through aqueducts to some 435 fountains, public baths, and mosques.
-The Kirkçesme network supplied water free of charge to the lower part of the city from 1554 - 63 and had settling basins, covered masonry conduits, filters, distribution centres and water towers (Dinçkal 2008).
+The Ottoman Halkah urban supply network incorporated sixteen independent supply lines connecting dams and springs through aqueducts to some 435 fountains, public baths, and mosques within the city.
+The Kirkçesme network supplied water free of charge to lower neighbourhoods from 1554 - 63 and had settling basins, covered masonry conduits, filters, distribution centres and water towers (Dinçkal 2008).

-The Counter Reformation's Pius V renovatio Romae (restoration of Rome) adapted and modernised the ancient hydraulic infrastructure of the city after 1570: Acqua Vergine 1560-70, Acqua Felice 1585 and Acqua Paola 1607-12.
+The Pius V renovatio Romae (restoration of Rome) programme adapted and modernised the ancient hydraulic infrastructure of the city after 1570: Acqua Vergine 1560-70, Acqua Felice 1585 and Acqua Paola 1607-12.
 By 1630 when the project was complete there were eighty documented public fountains and hundreds of private ones, each connected to one of the aqueducts by hidden underground conduits (Rinnie 2011).

-The Aqueduc Médicis ordered to supply Paris by Henri IV and completed in 1623, also followed the line of a Roman aqueduct.
-Water following the 13 km route mostly passes through an underground stone gallery accessed by small inspection houses, with sections of arched aqueduct.
+Public fountainheads like the Fontana dell'acqua Felice were part of the Counter Reformation renewal of the water supply system in Rome.
+Wikipedia Commons The Aqueduc Médicis was ordered by Henri IV to supply Paris and was completed in 1623.
+It also followed the line of a Roman aqueduct, water following the 13 km route mostly through an underground stone gallery accessed by small inspection houses, with sections of arched aqueduct.